 Reduces Mortality Rates

 A study conducted by the University of Leeds and University College London have found that fidgeting, when you sit for long hours at one place, can actually discard a few negative impacts that sedentary jobs have upon people.
 A survey was conducted by the University of Leeds which studied 12,778 women of the age of 35 to 69 years.
+The study was conducted with respect to health behaviors, chronic diseases, levels of physical activity, and also, fidgeting.
+It was seen that the women who fidgeted prevented themselves from the negative effects of the sedentary jobs they did.
+The women who didn’t fidget were seen to have a 43-percent increase in their mortality risk due to all causes.

 Reduces The Risk Of Diabetes

 It is well-known that if you sit for long hours, either at work or in front of the TV, it is harmful for your health.
 It will eventually take a toll on your health in the form of certain chronic diseases like type 2 diabetes and also, might bring you an early death.
 A study conducted by the researchers at the Harvard Medical School noted that if you fidget from time to time while you are sitting for 7 hours a day continuously at one place, your condition can be slightly improved.
+Habitual movements such as standing up to use your phone, stretching from time to time, moving around at your workplace, etc. can moderate the risk of getting affected by chronic diseases that include type 2 diabetes as well.

 Improves Heart Health